Is cellular phone radiation harmful?

 Dear Greetings from The Netherlands,

-Cell phones emit radiofrequency energy, a form of non-ionizing electromagnetic radiation that can be absorbed by tissues near the phone when the phone is operating.
+Like microwaves, cell phones emit radiofrequency energy, a form of non-ionizing electromagnetic radiation that can be absorbed by tissues near the phone when it's operating.
 The amount of radiofrequency energy that a user is exposed to depends on the technology of the phone, the distance between the phone's antenna and the user, the extent and type of use, and the user's distance from cell phone towers.
 However, to date there is no evidence from studies of cells, animals, or humans that radiofrequency energy can cause cancer.
-The other type of radiation — ionizing radiation — is much more powerful.
-It is able to damage the DNA in your cells, which can potentially cause cancer.
+The other type of radiation — ionizing — is much more powerful.
+This type of radiation, found in x-rays and ultraviolet light, is able to damage the deoxyribonucleic acid (DNA) in your cells, which can potentially cause cancer.